Eurydia/notes-on-clean-programming-language/content/_index.md

 safeDivide m n = m / n
 ```

-The expression (`6 + 2`) invalidates the definition since the implementations are no longer grouped together.
+The expression (`6 + 2`) invalidates the function definition since the implementations of `safeDivide` are no longer grouped together.

 #### Implementation Signature Rule